ZacheryMorgan/Astro-Clone/README.md

 ## 100 in Lighthouse

-### Bootcamp project to learn Astro and practice Tailwind, so I went overboard and used Astro.build as a reference to clone, while creating some of my own designs.
+### Bootcamp project to learn Astro and practice Tailwind, so I went overboard and used [Astro's site](https://Astro.build) as a reference to clone, while creating some of my own designs.